-Leisureworld's success depends upon the retention of senior management.
-There can be no assurance that Leisureworld would be able to find qualified replacements for the individuals who make up its senior management team if their services were no longer available.
-The loss of services of one or more members of such senior management team could have a material adverse effect on Leisureworld's business, its operating results and financial condition.
-Leisureworld does not currently carry any "key man" life insurance on its executives.
+The Company's success depends upon the retention of senior management.
+There can be no assurance that the Company would be able to find qualified replacements for the individuals who make up its senior management team if their services were no longer available.
+The loss of services of one or more members of such senior management team could have a material adverse effect on the Company's business, its operating results and financial condition.
+The Company does not currently carry any "key man" life insurance on its executives.